xi-ve/IdleonWeb/README.md

 **Automatic Mode (Default):**
 - The game will launch automatically after plugin discovery
 - Auto-injection runs immediately when the launcher starts
-- To disable: use the `auto_inject off` command
+- To disable: use the `auto_inject off` command in the CLI

 **Manual Mode:**
 1. Disable auto-injection: `auto_inject off`
-2. In the launcher, type `inject` and press Enter
+2. In the launcher CLI, type `inject` and press Enter
 3. The game will open in a browser window

 ### Configuration